Economy of the United Arab Emirates: Human Resources and Employment

-Many buildings were was built primarily by workers from South Asia and East Asia.
+Many buildings were built primarily by workers from South Asia and East Asia.
 This is generally because the current generation of UAE locals prefer governmental jobs and not private sector employment.
 On 17 June 2008, there were about 7,500 skilled workers employed at the Burj Khalifa construction site.
 Press reports indicated in 2006 that skilled carpenters at the site earned £4.34 a day, and labourers earned £2.84.
 According to a BBC investigation and a Human Rights Watch report, the workers were housed in abysmal conditions, and worked long hours for low pay.
 During construction, only one construction-related death was reported.
 However, workplace injuries and fatalities in the UAE are "poorly documented", according to Human Rights Watch.

 In March 2006 about 2,500 workers, upset over buses that were delayed for the end of their shifts, protested and triggered a riot, damaging cars, offices, computers and construction equipment.
 A Dubai Interior Ministry official said the rioters caused almost £500,000 in damage.
 Most of the workers involved in the riot returned the following day but refused to work.
 Workers at Dubai airport also protested.